pierluigiferrari/model_predictive_controller/README.md

 ## 4. Implementation

 This section contains a brief explanation of some design details of this controller implementation.
-For a general explanation of MPC, see [here](https://en.wikipedia.org/wiki/Model_predictive_control).
+For a general explanation of model predictive control, see [here](https://en.wikipedia.org/wiki/Model_predictive_control).

 The MPC solves control as an optimization problem.
 Using an appropriate motion model, it computes a vehicle's predicted state for a finite number of time steps in the future.
 The optimization problem consists of choosing the vehicle's actuator controls (throttle/braking and steering) so that the computed state at each time step is as close as possible to the desired state of the reference trajectory.

 ### 4.1 General code layout

+Note: The program works well, but the code needs to be refactored.

 The controller itself consists of two main building blocks: